CRSpradlin/copy-pasta/README.md

 # CopyPasta
-"When in doubt, Copy Pasta"
+In the words of the Great Gabriel Petkewich

- - Gabriel Petkewich
+> When in doubt, Copy Pasta